Ysabel Ortega

-Maria Ysabel Ortega Lapid (/tl/; born January 25, 1999) is a Filipino singer-actress.
-She rose to fame for playing the main antagonist and villain Charlotte "Charlie" Quiñones in Pusong Ligaw.
-She also appeared in several shows such as On the Wings of Love, Maalaala Mo Kaya, Ipaglaban Mo! and Born for You.
+Maria Ysabel Ortega Lapid (/tl/; born January 25, 1999) is a Filipino actress.
+She gained prominence playing Charlotte "Charlie" Quiñones on Pusong Ligaw (2017–2018).
+Ortega also appeared in several other television shows, such as On the Wings of Love (2015–2016), Maalaala Mo Kaya (2016–2017), Ipaglaban Mo!
+(2018), and Born for You (2016).

-After four years with ABS-CBN, she transferred to GMA Network and played the role of Jamie Robinson of the live adaptation of animated series Voltes V Legacy.
+After four years with ABS-CBN, she transferred to GMA Network and played Jamie Robinson on Voltes V: Legacy (2023), the Filipino live-action adaptation of the Japanese animated series Voltes V.

 Early life and education

-Maria Ysabel Ortega Lapid known as Ysabel Ortega was born on January 5, 1999 in Laoag, Ilocos Norte to Senator Lito Lapid, an action-star turned politician and Michelle Ortega, a former singer-actress and former DSWD Assistant Secretary.
-She is the niece of actor Robert Ortega, brother of Michelle Ortega, making him Ysabel's uncle.
+Maria Ysabel Ortega Lapid was born on January 25, 1999 in Laoag, Ilocos Norte, to actor and senator Lito Lapid and former singer-actress and former DSWD assistant secretary Michelle Ortega.
+She is a niece of actor Robert Ortega through her mother.

-In 2018, Michelle Ortega, her mother married Police Director Gregorio "Greg" Pimentel, a Director General of Philippine Drug Enforcement Agency, former head of PNP Directorate Intelligence.
+Ortega's mother, Michelle, married police director Gregorio "Greg" Pimentel, a director-general of the Philippine Drug Enforcement Agency and a former head of the police directorate for intelligence in 2018.

-Growing up, she dreamed of becoming a lawyer and an actress.
-She said that acting is her passion but being a lawyer is her mission to help people.

 Ortega studied at Colegio San Agustin and graduated from high school at Reedley International School in 2016.
-She pursued college while juggling her showbiz career.
-She graduated with a degree in Political Economy from the University of Asia and the Pacific in 2021.
-She is currently continuing a post-college degree in law.
+She graduated with a degree in political economy from the University of Asia and the Pacific in 2021, having already pursued an acting career while studying in college.
+She initially enrolled in law school after graduating from college, but dropped out to focus on her acting career.

 Career

 Ortega first appeared as a main villain in Born for You, and then played supporting roles in On the Wings of Love, Maalaala Mo Kaya, and others.

 Ortega also played a villainous and obsessed character again as the main antagonist Charlotte "Charlie" in Pusong Ligaw, and she became well known because of that role.

 Later, she became one of the main cast of Araw Gabi as Nica Marcelo.
 In 2019, she moved to GMA Network.
 Her first television series with GMA Network was the drama series The Gift where she played the role of Sabina Marcelino.

 In 2020, she bagged the main role of Jamie Robinson in the live-action adaptation of the hit anime series, Voltes V: Legacy.
 She did a lot of research and training for Muay Thai, Kick-boxing and Mixed-martial arts before auditioning and securing the role of Jamie in the series.
-In 2023, She also joined the rest of the cast for the debut of live-action anime series Voltes V Legacy at the San Diego Comic-con in Californina, USA.
+In 2023, She also joined the rest of the cast for the debut of live-action anime series Voltes V Legacy at San Diego Comic-Con in California.